FAQ

 What is Phase 1 Treatment?

-Phase 2 treatment is conventional orthodontic treatment.
-It may start while the last baby teeth are falling out and continue until the 12 year molars have been evaluated or straightened.
-This treatment usually lasts approximately 2 years.
+Phase 2 treatment is conventional orthodontic treatment, which follows a Phase One treatment.
+It may start while the last baby teeth are falling out and continue until the 12-year molars have been evaluated or straightened.

 Not always.
-Experience and research shows that early treatment achieves meaningful goals but the quality of the result is determined at the end of care.
+Experience and research show that early treatment achieves meaningful goals, but the quality of the result is determined at the end of care.
 For this reason, we do not encourage early treatment unless significant benefits can be achieved.

 The average treatment time for full braces at Total Orthodontics is 20 months.

-Quite simply, crooked teeth are gradually moved into desired positions by taking shaped wires and attaching them to brackets on the teeth.
+Quite simply, crooked teeth are gradually moved into desired positions by taking shaped wires and attaching them to brackets on the teeth or by wearing removable Invisalign® trays to gently align the teeth.

 No.